thiagofelicissimo/BiTTs/README.md

 #### Rewrite rules

-Rewrite rules are specified by the keyword `equation` along with a left-hand side which should be a (linear) pattern.
+Rewrite rules are specified by the keyword `equation` along with a left-hand side which should be a (linear) pattern, and a right-hand side.
 For instance, we can add $\beta$-reduction with the following rule.
 ```
 equation ﹫(λ(x. t{x}), u) --> t{u}
 ```